ciderella/fellowship-handbook/migration.md

 :partying_face:	**Yay!**  you have received your visa.
 Now there are some points below you should take into consideration.
 These points will make your journey smoother.

+## TODO
+- [ ] add what they need to do when they arrive - make registration - mention what is registration and why you need it, go to Veronika with the documents.
+- [ ] add about when to renew your visa and registration

 ## Some interesting points

 + Check your passport and visa.
 Make sure there is no spelling mistake on your visa.